sebastien-plutniak/archeoviz/README.md

 several features guarantee the reproducibility and communicability of the result of interactions with the application.

-  - The 3D visualisation can be exported in an interactive html standalone format, considering the data selection made by the user.
+  - The 3D visualisation can be exported in an interactive HTML standalone format, considering the data selection made by the user.
   - In the “Reproducibility” tab, an R command is dynamically generated, considering the current application settings made by the user.
+  - In a more advanced use, the URL parameters makes it possible to set an online instance of the application parameters of interest and to communicate it by sending the URL.

 ## Advanced parameters